ivancekic/datacrypt/README.md

-# Java app for crypt your pass and some inforamtion
+# Java app for crypt your data

-## Simple way -- just import projet into IntelliJ IDEA and Run...
+## Simple way -- just import project into IntelliJ IDEA and Run...

 ## Preview